kbckbc/washu_sp22_cse523/README.md

 * [Lab2](https://github.com/kbckbc/washu_sp22_cse523/blob/main/lab2.md) : Hexa editor, Readelf, start using gdb, 2022-02-02
 * [Lab1](https://github.com/kbckbc/washu_sp22_cse523/blob/main/lab1.md) : Useful Linux command - 2022-01-26

-* ASLR is random memeory address of stack
+* ASLR is random memeory address of a stack
+  + on - random address for a stack
+  + off - same address for a stack
 * NX is stack executable
+  + on - cannot execute anything on a stack
+  + off - execute on a stack